+Extension to MoD, Ensleigh - 120

-- a: Enable the development of 6,000 new homes within the city, increasing the overall stock of housing from 40,000 to 46,000. - b.
-Of these new homes about 3,500 will be delivered within the Central Area and Western Corridor, focused on 'Western Riverside' and about 2,500 2,800 homes will come forward within Bath's outer neighbourhoods where surplus Ministry of Defence land will play a major role alongside smaller scale suburban infilling and redevelopment. - b: Enable housing associations to upgrade/intensify their stock and allow small scale infilling within existing neighbourhoods.
+b.
+Of these new homes about 3,500 will be delivered within the Central Area and Western Corridor, focused on 'Western Riverside' and about 2,800 homes will come forward within Bath's outer neighbourhoods where surplus Ministry of Defence land will play a major role alongside smaller scale suburban infilling and redevelopment.

-4. The Relationship between Population, Labour Supply and Employment

-- a: Achieve a better balance between the overall number of jobs in the city and the resident workforce.
-An increase in housing delivery and the associated growth of the labour force will reduce the need for labour to be imported from neighbouring locations.
-Economic diversification will reduce the need for a significant minority of resident workers to out-commute to other areas. - b: Reduce the proportion of the resident workforce who out commute and enable a shift in the level of self-containment from 70% to nearer 80%.
+4. The Relationship between Population, Labour Supply and Employment a: At the margin of delivery, Aachieve a better balance between the overall number of jobs in the city and the resident workforce.
+An A sufficient increase in housing delivery and the associated growth of the labour force will reduce the need for labour to be imported from neighbouring locations.
+Economic diversification will reduce the need for a significant minority of resident workers to out-commute to other areas.

+b: Reduce the proportion of the resident workforce who out commute and enable a shift in the level of self-containment from 70% to nearer 80%.